merenlab/anvio/anvio/docs/programs/anvi-reorient-genomes.md

 1. **Parse inputs and pick a reference**.
 Reads %(fasta-txt)s, and if `--reference` is not set, the program picks the longest genome.
 All FASTAs are sanity-checked (existence, FASTA format, single contig).

+2. **Determine reference orientation**.
+The program uses one of three strategies to orient the reference genome:
+   - **DnaA-based orientation** (if `--use-dnaa-for-reference-orientation` is set): Calls genes with `prodigal`, searches for the DnaA gene using `hmmsearch` with the Bac_DnaA_C HMM profile, and rotates the reference to start at the DnaA gene position.
+This provides biologically meaningful orientation for bacterial genomes.
-2. **Find optimal starting position (when reference is auto-selected)**.
-If you don't specify `--reference`, all genomes are considered to find the most conserved position in the reference genome.
-It aligns each genome to the reference, builds a coverage map showing which positions are covered by how many genomes, and identifies the position with maximum coverage (stopping early if it finds 100%% coverage).
-The reference is then rotated to start at this optimal position, ensuring all genomes will start at a biologically meaningful, conserved region.
+   - **De novo optimal position** (if reference is auto-selected without DnaA flag): Aligns each genome to the reference using minimap2 with `--secondary=yes -N 100 -p 0.5` to capture **all possible good alignments** (not just the best one).
+Builds a coverage map using 1,000 bp bins showing which positions are covered by alignments from each genome.
+Identifies the position with maximum coverage across all genomes (stopping early if it finds 100%% coverage).
+The reference is then rotated to start at this optimal position, ensuring all genomes will start at a conserved region that is genuinely shared across the dataset.
+   - **User-specified reference** (if `--reference` is set): Uses the reference genome as-is without rotation.

 3. **Initial alignment (reference vs query)**.
 Runs `minimap2` (preset `asm5`, with as many threads as you asked for using `--threads`) to align each query to the reference and identifies a primary anchor near reference position 0.
 If the anchor is on `-` strand, the query is reverse-complemented.
 The query is rotated so that reference position 0 maps onto the query (first snap).